 But first a word on its source.
 The true fons et origo was William Scott, who was elevated to the peerage as Baron Stowell by George IV for his services to the judiciary.
 However, it was first written down not by Scott but by Edward Jesse, and Jesse clearly liked the story, for he wrote more than one version of it.

 He was a writer on natural history, and, as well as editing Izaak Walton and Gilbert White, he published a little series of books with titles like Scenes and Tales of Country Life and An Angler’s Rambles, in which he set down his many thoughts on the characteristics of animals.
 They are heavily anecdotal, which lends them charm, even if it denies them scientific rigour.
 Jesse was at one time deputy surveyor-general of the royal parks and palaces, a position that must have suited him down to the ground, as it were.
 But at one time or another he had also been a government clerk, a secretary to a president of the Board of Control, and a commissioner of hackney coaches.
 Quite a life.

-Of course, what interests us most is his passion for dogs.
+Of course, what interests us most is Jesse’s passion for dogs, another example of which can be found here.
 He collected his material from many sources, and published it as Anecdotes of Dogs, devoting each chapter to a particular breed.
 The themes are perhaps rather predictable—loyalty and affection, courage and intelligence—but taken together they add up to a delightful anthology.
 The engravings, in which a mastiff or a St Bernard or a Scotch collie towers over the landscape, are minor masterpieces.
 They are heroic portraits of a sort of canine aristocracy.